awslabs/aws-well-architected-labs/Reliability/300_Health_Checks_and_Dependencies/Lab_Guide.md

 The **getRecommendation** API is actually a `get_item` call on a DynamoDB table.
 Examine the server code to see how errors are currently handled

-1. The server code running on each EC2 instance [can be viewed here](https://github.com/awslabs/aws-well-architected-labs/blob/healthchecklab/Reliability/300_Health_Checks_and_Dependencies/Code/Python/server_basic.py) (@TODO update to master branch)
+1. The server code running on each EC2 instance [can be viewed here](https://github.com/awslabs/aws-well-architected-labs/blob/master/Reliability/300_Health_Checks_and_Dependencies/Code/Python/server_basic.py)
+1. Search for the call to the **RecommendationService**.
+It looks like this:

+        response = call_getRecommendation(self.region, user_id)

-1. Search for `get_item`.
-What happens if this call fails?
+    * What happens if this call fails?
 1. Choose _one_ of the options below (**Option 1 - Expert** or **Option 2 - Assisted**) to improve the code and handle the failure

 #### 2.3.1 Option 1 - Expert option: make and deploy your changes to the code

-@TODO instructions on how to update and deploy the code to a http/https readable location.
-List the requirements: Return static response (use recommendation_message); show diagnostic info
+You may choose this option, or skip to **Option 2 - Assisted option**

+This option requires you have access to place a file in a location accessible via https/https via a URL.
+For example a public readable S3 bucket, [gist](https://gist.github.com) (use the **raw** option to get the URL), or your private webserver.

+1. Download the existing server code from here: [server_basic.py](https://raw.githubusercontent.com/awslabs/aws-well-architected-labs/master/Reliability/300_Health_Checks_and_Dependencies/Code/Python/server_basic.py)
+1. Modify the code to handle the call to the **RecommendationService**
+1. When the call to **RecommendationService** fails then instead of using the response data you requested and did not get, return a static response:
+      * Instead of user first name return **Valued Customer**
+      * Instead of a personalized recommended TV show, return **I Love Lucy**
+      * Try to also return some diagnostic information on the cause of the error
+1. Put your updated server code in a location where it can be downloaded via its URL using **wget**
+1. In the AWS Console go the **HealthCheckLab** CloudFormation stack and **Update** it:
+      * Leave **Use current template** selected and click **Next**
+      * Find the **ServerCodeUrl** parameter and enter the URL for your new code
+      * When stack **status** is _CREATE_COMPLETE_ (about four minutes) then continue

-If you completed the **Expert option**, then skip the **Assisted option** section
+If you completed the **Expert option**, then skip the **Assisted option** section and continue with **2.3.3 Error handling code**

 #### 2.3.2 Option 2 - Assisted option: deploy workshop provided code

-1. The new server code including error handling [can be viewed here](https://github.com/awslabs/aws-well-architected-labs/blob/healthchecklab/Reliability/300_Health_Checks_and_Dependencies/Code/Python/server_errorhandling.py) (@TODO update to master branch)
+1. The new server code including error handling [can be viewed here](https://github.com/awslabs/aws-well-architected-labs/blob/master/Reliability/300_Health_Checks_and_Dependencies/Code/Python/server_errorhandling.py)
 1. Search for `Error handling` in the comments (occurs twice).
 What will this code do now if the dependency call fails?

 ##### Deploy the new error handling code